amogosreal/gbaemu/README.md

-# Welcome to GBA Emulator
+# Welcome to my Gameboy Advance Emulator!

-GBA Emulator is a free, online GBA emulator!
-I have 50+ Games to play!
+This is a free GBA Emulator which is a fork of theclashman2's emulator.
+There are more than 50 games to play!

 # GBA Emulator Website